Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

-As previously indicated, the presence of persistent neurons makes the model extraction impossible.
-The attacker is unable to observe the corresponding activation boundary and cannot recover the weights.
-In contrast to dead neurons, the output of each persistent neuron affects the behavior of deeper neurons, necessitating the recovery of the weights.
-Since we cannot find the \intersectionpoint for persistent neurons, we need an alternative methodology to recover their weights.
-We extract these weights by using a cross-layer boundary.
-Specifically, we exploit decision/activation boundaries for neurons in a deeper layer.
+As discussed above, the presence of persistent neurons prevents their weight vectors from being recovered by existing techniques.
+An attacker cannot observe the corresponding activation boundaries and therefore cannot extract the associated weights.
+Unlike dead neurons, persistent neurons affect subsequent layers, which makes recovering their contributions necessary for model extraction.
+Since \intersectionpoints for persistent neurons are not available, we need an alternative method.
+We recover their contribution via a cross-layer boundary, exploiting decision and activation boundaries of neurons in a deeper layer.

-Let $\mathcal{P}$ be the index set, which is persistent in the $\ell$th layer.
-The existing model extraction fails to extract the weight $\bm w^{\ell}_j$ in $j \in \mathcal{P}$.
-On the other hand, when the point is on the activation boundary with the depth $\ell + 1$ and the index $k$, we still have the following relation.
+Let $\mathcal{P}$ be the index set of persistent neurons in the $\ell$th layer.
+Existing model extraction fails to recover the weight $\bm w^{(\ell)}_j$ for $j \in \mathcal{P}$.
+On the other hand, when a point lies on the activation boundary at depth $\ell + 1$ and neuron index $k$, we still have the following relation: